What sizes are Rotacaster multidirectional wheels available in?

 17. Do your prices include freight?

 No. When you proceed to the online checkout, freight will be added to you order.
-If you are purchasing multiple hand trollies, please contact us for savings on freight.
-Alternatively, if you wish to use your own freight company, please contact us.
+If you are purchasing multiple Rotatrucks or large quantities, please contact us for savings on freight.
+Alternatively, if you wish to use your own freight company, please contact us contact us.

 18. Do your prices include GST?